Uncertainties about nursing demographics weigh on health policies

 • And finally, a reflection on the creation of a nursing sector dedicated to prevention and public health closest to patients.

 For Patrick Chamboredon, President of the National Order of Nurses: “ These demographic projections aim to contribute to the debate on the organization of the health system in France.
-Above all, it is about anticipating the healthcare needs of the French and ensuring that they will receive quality daily care.
+Above all, it is regarding anticipating the healthcare needs of the French and ensuring that they will receive quality daily care.
 Currently present throughout the country, nurses have a major role in access and continuity of care.
 Their role will be even more crucial for a population that will become older and will still want to age in place.
 Also, it is essential to better recognize their skills in the care pathway by giving them more autonomy.. »

 The projection of the nursing population in 2040